-Shawn M. Verdoni is the author of Canoodling Up North, Canoodling Out West, and is working on her third book.
-She attended UW Whitewater for her degree in secondary education and graduated in May 2021 from MSOE with her Master’s in Business Administration.
+Shawn M. Verdoni is the author of Canoodling Up North, Canoodling Out West, and Canoodling Always & Forever.
+She attended UW Whitewater for her degree in secondary education and graduated in May 2021 from the Milwaukee School of Engineering with her Master’s in Business Administration.

 If you'd like to book Shawn to discuss her books with your audience, you can start the discussion here.